marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ### render:collection event

 The `render:collection` event is triggered after a `collectionView`'s children have been rendered and buffered.
 It differs from the `collectionViews`'s `render` event in that it happens __only__ if the `collection` is not not empty.

+## CollectionView Child View Events

+* `before:show` / `onBeforeShow` - Called after the child view has been rendered, but before it has been bound to the CollectionView.
+* `show` / `onShow` - Called when the view has been rendered and bound to the CollectionView.
+* `before:render` / `onBeforeRender` - Called before the view is rendered.
+* `render` / `onRender` - Called after the view is rendered, but before it is attached to the DOM.
+* `dom:refresh` / `onDomRefresh` - Called when the view is shown, rendered, and attached to the DOM.
+* `before:attach` / `onBeforeAttach` - Called before the view is attached to the DOM.
+* `attach` / `onAttach` - Called after the view is attached to the DOM.
+* `before:destroy` / `onBeforeDestroy` - Called before destroying a view.
+* `destroy` / `onDestroy` - Called after destroying a view.

+Note: All events and event handlers are also supported on pure Backbone views during child view operations.
+Keep in mind that `render/onRender` and `destroy/onDestroy` are not fired when calling `childView.render()` or `childView.remove()` manually.

 ## CollectionView render